 So what does CIC cover? – It covers what common sense would expect, and is careful to come with terms and conditions that describe exactly what that means.

-Thankfully, we have advisors on hand who deal with critical illness cover on a daily basis and are only too happy to go through the specifics of it with you – give Compare UK Quotes a call today to find out more!
+Thankfully, there are advisors on hand who deal with critical illness cover on a daily basis and are only too happy to go through the specifics of it with you!

 How Much is Critical Illness Cover?